Janis-Rullis-IT/nginx/docs/how-to-improve-security.md

-# How to improve security
+# How to improve security?

 ## Force only HTTPS
 Create a separate block for 80 port and redirect it to 443.